ELLEN'S KITCHEN

-For sites devoted to bubble tea recipes and supplies, check out: BubbleTea Supply or Bruce and Clark for recipes and supplies.
+For sites devoted to bubble tea recipes and supplies, check out:

 Bubble Tea is a colorful blend of sweetened tea or juice with sweetened cooked tapioca pearls or coconut jelly and often a creamy addition or flavoring syrup or powder, shaken until well mixed.
 Bubble tea was originally named for the frothy bubbles that form when it is correctly mixed.
 Another, older name for this drink, which first became popular in Taiwan, is "Pearl Tea".
-Nowadays, people often refer to the tapioca pearls as the bubbles, but authentic bubble tea in also made with coconut jelly.
+Nowadays, people often refer to the tapioca pearls as the bubbles, but authentic bubble tea is also made with diced coconut jelly.

 Usually served with a huge straw big enough to suck up the tapioca pearls, this refreshing drink can be offered hot or cold.
 Substituting soy milk, milk, cream or half and half, or sweetened condensed milk instead of non dairy creamer varies the texture.
 You can use tea, juice or water for your base.
 Each cup of liquid usually has 2-3 tablespoons of tapioca added.
 Variations include blending your drink with ice or frozen fruit before adding the tapioca to make a bubble shake or smoothie.
 The sweetener may be a commercial syrup or powder or your homemade syrup made with white or brown sugar or fructose.